David Gill (astronomer): Life and work

-Gill married Isobel Black in 1870, and she accompanied him to Ascension Island for his Mars observations.
+Gill married Isobel Black in 1870, who accompanied him to Ascension Island and assisted with his Mars observations.
 On Gill's retirement in 1906, the couple moved to London, where Gill served for two years (1909–1911) as president of the Royal Astronomical Society before his death in 1914.

-He was buried with his wife, Isobel Sarah Gill, in the grounds of St Machar's Cathedral, Aberdeen.
-The grave lies on the east outer wall of the church.
+He is buried next to his wife, Isobel Sarah Gill, on the grounds of St. Machar's Cathedral, Aberdeen.
+Their grave lies on the east outer wall of the church.